sierrast91/typetest-nvim/README.md

 # TypeTest plugin

-It is a plugin who wants to measure typing speed in neovim.
+It is a plugin for people who wants to measure typing speed in neovim.

 ## How to Install